Jacobsteen808/project-2/Readme.md

 - Despite numerous trades, overall effectiveness is limited, with negative returns and a low win rate.
 - The analysis suggests a need for strategy revision, including better risk management, refined trading algorithms, and improved market alignment.

+- # SVM Model Performance Summary

+## Training Set Performance
+- **Accuracy:** 91% on the training set.
+- **Class-wise Performance:**
+  - **Class -1.0 (Sell):** Precision 100%, Recall 28%.
+  - **Class 0.0 (Hold):** Precision 91%, Recall 100%.
+  - **Class 1.0 (Buy):** Precision and Recall 0%.

+**Summary:** The model excelled in identifying 'hold' signals but had difficulties with 'buy' and 'sell' signals, particularly failing to detect any 'buy' signals.

+## Testing Set Performance
+- **Accuracy:** 90% on the testing set.
+- **Class-wise Performance:**
+  - **Class -1.0 (Sell):** Precision and Recall 0%.
+  - **Class 0.0 (Hold):** Precision 90%, Recall 100%.

+**Summary:** Consistent with training performance, the model effectively identified 'hold' signals but failed to recognize any 'sell' signals and did not predict 'buy' signals in the test data.

+## Overall Summary
+The SVM model demonstrated strong performance in accurately recognizing 'hold' signals.
+However, it significantly underperformed in identifying 'buy' and 'sell' signals.
+This led to high overall accuracy, primarily attributed to its effectiveness with the 'hold' class, which seems to be more prevalent in the dataset.
+The model's skewed performance across different classes suggests the need for further tuning or a different approach to enhance its ability to identify 'buy' and 'sell' signals.
+The results also indicate a potential imbalance in the dataset, which may have influenced the model's learning bias towards the 'hold' signals.

+# Optimized SVM Model Performance Summary Using GridSearchCV for hyperparameter tuning

+## Introduction
+The outcomes discussed are based on an optimized Support Vector Machine (SVM) model, enhanced using GridSearchCV from scikit-learn.
+This optimization has notably improved the model's ability to identify trading signals compared to the initial SVM model.

+## Training Set Performance
+- **Overall Accuracy:** Increased to 97%, showing a high rate of correct predictions.
+- **Class-wise Performance:**
+  - **Class -1.0 (Sell):** Precision 100%, Recall 83% - excellent at identifying sell signals.
+  - **Class 0.0 (Hold):** Precision 97%, Recall 100% - highly effective for hold signals.
+  - **Class 1.0 (Buy):** Precision 100%, Recall 55% - reliable in buy predictions but misses some buy opportunities.

+**Summary:** Post hyperparameter tuning, the model demonstrates a well-balanced and effective performance across all trading signal classes.

+## Testing Set Performance
+- **Overall Accuracy:** Maintained at 94%, indicating effective generalization to unseen data.
+- **Class-wise Performance:**
+  - **Class -1.0 (Sell):** Precision 64%, Recall 100% - proficient in identifying most sell opportunities, though with some false positives.
+  - **Class 0.0 (Hold):** Maintains perfect precision and high recall.

+**Summary:** The model shows strong generalization capabilities, with notable improvement in identifying sell signals compared to the initial version.

+## Overall Summary
+- **Hyperparameter Tuning Impact:** The use of GridSearchCV has substantially enhanced the SVM model's differentiation between buy, hold, and sell signals.
+- **Significant Improvements:** Notably better precision and recall for sell and buy signals, addressing previous weaknesses.
+- **Balanced Performance:** The model now excels in recognizing hold signals and effectively identifies buy and sell opportunities.
+- **Robust and Reliable:** Improved performance on both training and testing sets indicates a well-tuned model suitable for practical trading applications.
+- **Advancement in Trading Strategy:** This optimized model marks a significant step forward, showcasing the importance of thorough hyperparameter tuning in machine learning models for trading.

 - **Price SMA Crossover**: Employs Simple Moving Averages; buy signals when short-term SMA crosses above long-term SMA.
 # Trading Strategy Performance Recap